 However, not all of them also give us the benefit of sending and receiving foreign currencies, to accounts locally or overseas.

-One of the multi-currency accounts that does allow us to send foreign currencies to overseas accounts is TransferWise.
-In fact, we can hold more than 50 foreign currencies, including the Singapore Dollar and other very common ones such as the British Pound, Australian Dollar, Chinese Yuan, Hong Kong Dollar, Indonesian Rupiah, Indian Rupee, Malaysia Ringgit, Philippine Peso, Thai Baht and the US Dollar.
+One of the multi-currency accounts that allows us to send foreign currencies to overseas accounts is Wise (formerly Transferwise).
+In fact, we can hold more than 50 foreign currencies, including the Singapore Dollar and other very common ones such as the British Pound, Australian Dollar, Chinese Yuan, Hong Kong Dollar, Indonesian Rupiah, Indian Rupee, Malaysian Ringgit, Philippine Peso, Thai Baht and the US Dollar.

 Sending Money To Indonesia For My Foreign Domestic Worker